 Drive from Volcanoes National Park to Mauna Kea

-It’s about a 2-hour drive from Volcano National Park to Mauna Kea Visitor Center.
+It’s about a 2-hour drive from Volcanoes National Park to Mauna Kea Visitor Center.
 The road to Mauna Kea is called Mauna Kea Access Road off Highway 200.

-Mauna Kea Visitor Center
+Stop at Mauna Kea Visitor Center

 Onizuka Center for International Astronomy is the official name of the Mauna Kea Visitor Center.
 It’s a mandatory stopping point en route to the summit.
 At the visitor center, you can use the restrooms, acclimate to the altitude, change into warm clothes, and give your tires a break.
 Spend at least 30 minutes at the Visitor Center to adjust to the altitude and learn about the cultural significance of the mountain.

-Mauna Kea Summit & Observatory
+Wait for Sunset at Mauna Kea Summit & Observatory

 It’s about a 30-minute, slow drive from Mauna Kea Visitor Center to the summit.
 Once you’re at the top, get comfortable as you witness one of the most stunning sunsets of your life.
 Mauna Kea is one of the only places in the world where you can see the sun dip below the clouds amidst volcanoes, mountain peaks, and telescopes.